-We encounter chemicals and other substances in everyday life that may affect your developing baby.
+We encounter chemicals and other substances in everyday life that may affect your unborn baby (fetus).
 Fortunately, there are steps you can take to reduce your exposure to these potentially harmful substances at home, in the workplace, and in the environment.
 Many Californians are unaware that a number of everyday consumer products may pose potential harm.

 Prospective parents should talk to their doctor and are encouraged to read more about this topic to learn about simple actions to promote a healthy pregnancy.